learn-co-curriculum/mod-1-review/README.md

 1. A dataframe containing all stock prices for 2017.
     - Please report if any columns have null values.
     - Drop any null values from this dataframe.

+2. Find the top ten single day stock increases in 2017.

-2. A plot showing how many observations in the data occur on a US public holiday.
+3. A plot showing how many observations in the data occur on a US public holiday.
     - Please print the names of the public holidays that are found within the dataset.

-3. A statement clarifying whether or not the `BDX` stock rose or fell on Veterans day of 2017.
+4. A statement clarifying whether or not the `BDX` stock rose or fell on Veterans day of 2017.
    - Please state what the opening and closing price for the stock was on Veterans day, and by how much it changed.

-4. A subplot containing two graphs.
+5. A subplot containing two graphs.
     - Plot 1: The top ten stock price *declines* on veterans day of 2017
     - Plot 2: The top ten stock price *increases* on veterans day of 2017
 > Please ensure every plot has a contextualizing title